 Other Cases of Interest

 - CREW v.
 Trump (D.D.C.
 2020).
 D.C.
-District Court opinion finding that, due to the wording of the relevant statute and D.C.
+District Court ruled that, due to the wording of the relevant statute and D.C.
 Circuit precedent, courts are without authority to compel presidential compliance with the Presidential Records Act.
 This ruling will make it more difficult for Congress to oversee presidential actions.

 Cause of Action Institute v.
 Commerce Dept. (D.D.C.
 2020).
-Amicus brief filed by a group of eight bipartisan Senators in a FOIA lawsuit by a public interest organization to obtain a Commerce Department report on automobile tariffs, noting that the report was required by law to be printed in the Federal Register and disputing the agency’s authority to defy the law based upon an opinion issued by the Department of Justice Office of Legal Counsel.
+A group of eight bipartisan Senators filed an amicus brief in a FOIA lawsuit by a public interest organization to obtain a Commerce Department report on automobile tariffs, noting that the report was required by law to be printed in the Federal Register and disputing the agency’s authority to defy the law based upon an opinion issued by the Department of Justice Office of Legal Counsel.
 Read Amicus Brief